 Finding the facts on faith

-More than 70 pupils from seven Wandsworth secondary schools attended this year’s Faith Direct event at the town hall, where they were able to fire a series of quick-fire questions at representatives from the borough’s different faith groups.
+Students were able to fire a series of quick-fire questions at representatives from the borough's different faith groups.

 Faith Direct aims to increase young people's knowledge of the different faiths and beliefs practised in the borough, promote understanding, tolerance and respect and offer an open forum for dialogue.